baralsamrat/MSCS632_Project_Group/src/2/Deliverable 2 Group Project.md

 Both the C++ and Python implementations of the Expense Tracker meet the core functional requirements, yet each language’s unique features influence the application in different ways.
 The C++ version benefits from tight control over memory and high performance, while the Python version excels in readability and rapid development.
 This comparative study underscores the trade-offs inherent in choosing one language over another and demonstrates that both approaches can successfully implement the same core functionality with distinct advantages.

 C++ and Python offer distinct advantages and disadvantages in terms of design, performance, and readability.
 C++ excels in performance-critical applications with its fine-grained control and static typing.
-However, it requires careful memory management and can lead to complex code.
 Python prioritizes ease of use and rapid development with automatic memory management and a rich standard library.
 While it may have performance limitations, its concise syntax and readability make it suitable for a wide range of applications.

----